lucylai96/lucylai96.github.io/teaching.md

 * Fundamentals of Neuroscience _(Fall ’16, ’17)_
 * Probability and Statistics _(Fall ‘16)_
 * Intro to Cognitive Psychology _(Fall ’15)_

-Before I left the Yau Lab, I gave a little tutorial on [model building and fitting](./files/lai_modeling.pdf).

 I was also a mentor at [BrainSTEM](https://tmcbrainstem.org/){:target="_blank"}, an after-school neuroscience program at [KIPP Sunnyside High School](http://kipphouston.org/sunnyside){:target="_blank"}.
 The program serves to promote interest in STEM and neuroscience in underserved areas of Houston.